EconomyLens.com

 Related

-Lebanon was drawn into the war last week when Iran-backed militant group Hezbollah attacked Israel in response to the killing of Iranian supreme leader Ayatollah Ali Khamenei.
+Lebanon was drawn into the war last week when Iran-backed militant group Hezbollah attacked Israel in retaliation for the killing of Iranian supreme leader Ayatollah Ali Khamenei.
 Israeli strikes on Wednesday hit an apartment building in central Beirut.
 AFPTV’s live broadcast captured the sound of an air strike followed by a fireball erupting.
-An AFP correspondent saw destroyed walls in the building’s seventh and eighth floors, with damaged cars nearby and security forces present at the scene.
-When the strike hit, “I ran from room to room, pulled my wife and daughter out of the rooms and hid them behind a wall, then the second strike hit,” said Fawzi Asmar, owner of a bakery on the street where the strike took place.
-Lebanon said the death toll in 10 days of fighting between Israel and Hezbollah during the Middle East war had reached 634, while more than 800,000 people have registered as displaced.
+When the strike hit, “I ran from room to room, pulled my wife and daughter out of the rooms and hid them behind a wall, then the second strike hit,” said Fawzi Asmar, owner of a bakery on the same street.
+Israel launched a new wave of strikes later in the evening, saying it was responding to rocket fire from Hezbollah.
+Lebanon said the death toll in 10 days of fighting between Israel and Hezbollah had reached 634, while more than 800,000 people have registered as displaced.

-The United States and Israel launched the war with an attack that killed Iran’s supreme leader, Ayatollah Ali Khamenei.
-His son Mojtaba Khamenei has been named his successor, though he has yet to appear in public, and on Wednesday officials said the new ayatollah was injured but “safe.”
+Iran’s new supreme leader, Ayatollah Mojtaba Khamenei, has yet to appear in public, and on Wednesday officials said the new ayatollah was injured but “safe.”
 Iran’s health ministry said on March 8 that more than 1,200 people had been killed in US and Israeli strikes.
 AFP was not in a position to independently verify the figures.
+Thousands of people in Tehran defied ongoing bombardments to publicly mourn slain commanders killed, in the largest gathering since the start of the war, carried out under a heavy security presence.
+A senior military adviser to new supreme leader Ayatollah Mojtaba Khamenei became the latest Iranian official to strike a defiant tone on Wednesday, calling Trump “corrupt and stupid,” and “Satan himself.”
+Yahya Rahim Safavi also reiterated Iran’s longstanding threats to eradicate Israel.

 © 2024 AFP